 found that almost a third of the irrigation bottles used by patients in their study were contaminated with bacteria.
 Dr. Keen and colleagues16

 took cultures of both the patient and the irrigation bottle and found that half the time the bottle and the nose grew the same bacteria.
 This indicates that the bottles can contaminate the nose if not cleaned properly.
 This study also explored several common sterilization methods including cold water irrigation, boiling water rinse, detergent cleaning, Milton’s antibacterial solution(a dilute bleach), and microwaving for 2 minutes with cold water.
 The authors reported that both the microwave and Milton’s solution techniques resulted in sterilization for up to 48 hours.
 Given that microwave safe irrigation bottles are now available, microwave sterilization and frequent bottle exchange is currently recommended to prevent bottle contamination.

-Recently there have news reports of 2 patients dying from encephalitis(a brain infection) resulting from exposure to Naegleria fowleri, an amoeba that is common in rivers and lakes.
+, an amoeba that is common in rivers and lakes.
 These patients had used neti pots with tap water which subsequently tested positive for this amoeba species.
 It should be noted that these cases are extremely rare and resulted from contamination of local tap water which is not common in a municipally treated water supply.
 However, appropriate caution should be used when selecting a water source for irrigation and boiled, distilled, or appropriately filtered water are recommended.

 .
 While medicated irrigations have been shown to be safe and effective, their role in the treatment of chronic sinusitis is being actively studied.